manjesh1/gatsby-starter-foundation/src/content/posts/2020-05-13-paper-boat.md

 service tor restart
 ```

-Now, we have almost reached to the last step, that is creating onion link repo, I have created by own .onion repo list which includes popular drug marketplace (Ex: darkode reborn, Blackhole, silkroad mirror etc.,) and .onion directories, make sure that you update the .onion repo list file name in the python script (Refer Code Line: )
+Now, we have almost reached to the last step, that is creating onion link repo, I have created by own .onion repo list which includes popular drug marketplace (Ex: darkode reborn, Blackhole, silkroad mirror etc.,) and .onion directories, make sure that you update the .onion repo list file name in the python script (Refer Code Line: 26, 28)

 ![](/assets/screenshot_35.png)

-**Finally, Its time to run our onionscan python script and output is stored in JSON format in the folder called onionscan_results.**
+Finally, Its time to run our onionscan python script and output is stored in JSON format in the folder called onionscan_results and most important thing is don't forget to use `SCREEN `command before running the script so that scanning process keeps running even if you get disconnected from the server.

 ```shell
 Python3 OnionScannerPython3
 ```

 ![](/assets/screenshot_34.png)

+You can always reach out to me via email > 4n6shetty(at)pm(at).me